cloudfoundry/community/toc/rfc/rfc-draft-efficient-modern-vm-sizes.md

 ## Proposal

+### Important decisions:
+* VMs are allowed to be burstable, in minimal use cases
+* Diego cells should be smaller and consistent at 16GB of RAM, rather then the old 30-50GB ranges.
+* Modern (as of 2021) instance types should be used

 ### VM Size definitions
 We'd like to further clarify the meaning of the default VM sizes for CF-D, BOSH-D, and Jumpbox-D as follows: